Affiliate links on Android Authority may earn us a commission. Learn more.

 In other words, the Apple Watch SE has become the Goldilocks option, as it finds the right balance between price and features.

 If the Apple ecosystem in general, and Apple Watch in particular, are not for you, you have options in the dedicated fitness band and smartwatch spaces.
-For example, there’s the Fitbit Charge 4 or Huawei Band 6 for dedicated fitness tracking or the Garmin Venu 2 for a more robust experience.
-Whatever you do, stay away from the OnePlus Watch.
+For example, there’s the Fitbit Charge 5, Fitbit Versa 3, or HUAWEI Band 6 for dedicated fitness tracking, or the Garmin Venu 2 for a more robust all-around experience.
+The Samsung Galaxy Watch 4 is a good shout for Android users, too, thanks to its Wear OS 3 base.

 Apple Watch SE review: The verdict

 The Apple Watch SE is a fine wearable.
 It excels at the basics, such as fitness and simple usability.
-It also lacks some serious features, such as advanced sleep tracking and the electrocardiogram and blood oxygen sensors of the Series 6.
+It also lacks some serious features, such as advanced sleep tracking and the electrocardiogram and blood oxygen sensors of the Series 6 and newer Series 7.

 The SE is a definite and worthwhile step up from the affordable Series 3.
 It adds just enough functionality to be worth the extra cash.
-On the other side of the same coin, it’s a better value than the $399 Series 6.
-While the Series 6 will do a better job at some things, it’s not necessarily worth the extra dough for casual users.
+On the other side of the same coin, it’s a better value than the $399 Series 6, and still a worthwhile consideration of the Series 7, too.
+While pricier Apple Watches will do a better job at some things, it’s not necessarily worth the extra dough for casual users.

-At $279, the Apple Watch SE is a good buy.
+At $279, the Apple Watch SE remains a good buy.